 — A baby born on New Year’s is said to have great fertility and have a green thumb.

 Of course none of the above outweighs the joy of a healthy baby.
 If you’re thinking about inducing simply to have a New Year’s baby, you may want to think twice.
 Inductions should never be performed without medical necessity.
-Besides, many superstitions come with a claus that when the “lucky” task is forced, the luck doesn’t happen.
+Besides, many superstitions come with a clause that when the “lucky” task is forced, the luck doesn’t happen.
 For instance, looking for a four-leaf clover will make the clover unlucky if you find it.